serenity-is/docs/README.md

 ## Who/What This Platform Is For

 Serenity is best suited to business applications with many data entry forms or administrative interface of public facing web sites.

-This doesn't mean that it can't be used for other types of applications.
-Some features, like script versioning/bundling, caching, code generation, fluent sql builders etc. can be helpful for any kind of application.
+It's features can be useful for other kinds of web applications as well.

 ## Where To Look For Information